P7XCKD/NF/Notes Factory/Semister 3/PRJ/theory/QB/prj pt1.md

 ***

 **23. Explain constructor chaining with example program.
-[4m]**
+[4m]** (in code use super keyword !!! need to be fix this question only)

 Constructor chaining in Java is the process of calling one constructor from another within the same class or a subclass.
 This helps to avoid code duplication and allows for more flexible object initialization.